Peter Varga’s view on the topic: car (for private purposes) in company expenses, VAT deduction, tax audits and worst case scenario

 The other The puzzle is the actual fuel for income tax purposes.
 Even if a company decides to apply a flat rate of 80% because the car is also used for private purposes and wants to simplify the administration, it still has to be able to prove the proportion of use of the car for business (or private) purposes because of the statutory wording “up to 80% of the amount”.
 There is no more space in this blog about the various ways of examining car use and consumption and accepting it for tax purposes in the various ways of including the cost of petrol in tax expenses.

-Third A complication is where a company claims 100% of the cost of a car as a tax expense, even though the car is also used by the Managing Director for private purposes.
+Third A complication is a situation where a company claims 100% of the cost of a car as a tax expense, even though the car is also used by the Managing Director for private purposes.
 The company is entitled to do so if it taxes and “discharges” the Managing Director in the manner prescribed by law (1% of the cost of the car, which is progressively reduced).
 However, such administrative simplification cannot be applied to fuel, where the company must again keep records of individual journeys and tax and ‘account’ for the actual consumption of fuel by the Managing Director (alternatively, reimburse the Managing Director for the consumption of fuel).

 By the fourth problem is the obligation to monitor the ratio of car use for business and private purposes and the obligation to adjust the amount of VAT deducted (upwards as well as downwards) regularly for 5 years, always to the last tax period of the respective calendar year.
 The alternative is to charge output VAT at the rate corresponding to the private use.
 Again, it is necessary to be able to demonstrate such a ratio.

-Fifth complication arises when applying the exemption of EUR 500 under Art.
-7 lit. (o) of the Income Tax Act.
-For example, a company that provides a car to the Managing Director for private purposes only cannot apply section 5(1)(a)(i) to such a non-cash benefit.
-7 lit. (o) of the Income-tax Act as the expenditure (cost) relating to the operation of the car provided for private purposes is not a tax expenditure.
+Fifth complication arises when applying the EUR 500 exemption under Section 5(7)(o) of the Income Tax Act.
+For example, a company that provides a car to the Managing Director for private use only cannot apply section 5(7)(o) of the Income Tax Act to such a non-cash benefit, as the expenses (costs) related to the operation of the car provided for private use are not a tax expense.
 It could be a tax expenditure if the private use was agreed with the Managing Director as an employee benefit.
-In such a case, the company could decide whether to claim the employee benefit as a tax expense under section 19(1)(b) of the Act.
-1 of the Income Tax Act and tax and “withhold” the value of the benefit to the Managing Director or exclude the private use from tax expenditure and exempt the value of the non-cash benefit provided to the Managing Director from tax in accordance with section 5(1) of the Income Tax Act.
-7 lit. (o) of the Income Tax Act.
+In such a case, the company could decide whether to claim the employee benefit as a tax expense under section 19(1) of the Income Tax Act and tax and ‘de-tax’ the value of the benefit to the Managing Director, or to exclude the private use expenditure from tax expense and exempt the value of the non-cash benefit provided to the Managing Director from tax in accordance with section 5(7)(o) of the Income Tax Act.
 Simple.

 Figure 2: Complex structure (explained below):